ArkOberon/blog-app-international/README.md

   <h3 align="center">Blog App Multilanguage (beta)</h3>
   <div align="center">
-    web application that allows to use a wordpress headless as a CMS and at the same time integrate it to the frontend in NextJS.
-In this case, we would use the Wordpress API to be able to show the different blog posts, as well as categories and subcategories.
+    Multilanguage web application that allows to use a wordpress headless as a CMS and at the same time integrate it to the frontend in NextJS.
+In this case, we would use the Wordpress API to display the different blog posts, as well as categories and subcategories.
   </div>
 </div>